 Non-Profit/Public/Organizational Management programs prepare individuals to manage the business affairs of non-profit corporations, including foundations, educational institutions, associations, and other such organizations, and public agencies and governmental operations.
 Includes instruction in business management, principles of public administration, principles of accounting and financial management, human resources management, taxation of non-profit organizations, and business law as applied to non-profit organizations.

 For all the 2,751 degrees granted in Non-Profit/Public/Organizational Management annually, the majority of them are Masters degree.
-Of the 288 students earning degrees at the Bachelors degree level across the US, 71% percent identify as women and 29% percent identify as men.
-While students at schools all over the US study Non-Profit/Public/Organizational Management, South Carolina has the most graduates.
+Of the 9 students earning degrees at the Doctors degree research scholarship level across the US, 67% percent identify as women and 33% percent identify as men.
+While students at schools all over the US study Non-Profit/Public/Organizational Management, Minnesota has the most graduates.
 The average annual income for an undergraduate degree in Non-Profit/Public/Organizational Management is $39,500.

 The highest paying career for Non-Profit/Public/Organizational Management majors is Social and Community Service Managers.
 However, something else to think about is how much demand there is for certain positions.
 A career that is in high need that a degree in Non-Profit/Public/Organizational Management can prepare you for is Social and Community Service Managers.